Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 [!kube circuit](/img/kube_circuit1.png)

-As you can see, once there are 5 unsuccessful calls to the service the circute breaker activates and doesn't allow any more calls to go through.
-After a configured amount of time, it will send a Ping call to the service to see if it's back up.
+Once there are 5 unsuccessful calls to the service the circute breaker activates and doesn't allow any more calls to go through.
+After a configured amount of time, it will send a health check to the service to see if it's back up.
 If that still errors out, it increases the timeout.
 If not, it opens the circuit and allows traffic to proceed.

 ## Front-End